GhostActive/fn/README.md

 # fn

-*fn* is a utility script, written in bash, replacing special characters in strings to create proper file- or directory names.
+*fn* (short for *filename*) is a utility script, written in bash, replacing special characters in strings to create proper file- or directory names.

 ## Installation and Deinstallation